rj1097/FbScraper/Readme.md

     - Add database related information.
     - Add facebook Id and password.
-    - Add the exact facebook group Name.
+    - Add the exact facebook group link.
     <!-- Incomplete -->
+6. Install chrome (If not already installed) and note down the chrome version.
+Now download the appropriate chromedriver and put it inside the package folder.
-6. Now you can run the python package.
+7. Now you can run the python package.

     - Use the command `python -u "PATH_TO_FBSCRAPER"\main.py"`